 Edward A. Pennington is a Partner in the Intellectual Property Practice of Smith, Gambrell & Russell, LLP.

-Mr. Pennington has been admitted to, and practiced in, all major patent venues, and a good number of minor ones, including the U.S. District Court for the District of Delaware, the Eastern District of Texas, the Southern, Middle and Northern Districts of Florida, the Eastern District of Virginia, the District of Maryland, the District of New Jersey, the Southern and Eastern Districts of New York, and all of the Districts Courts of California.
-He has also tried patent cases before the U.S. International Trade Commission, and maintains an active docket there.
-His clients over the years have included major universities, U.S. governmental research laboratories, defense contractors, Fortune 50 companies, as well as independent inventors, research laboratories and smaller, growth oriented and technology driven companies.
+Mr. Pennington has been admitted to and practiced in all major patent venues, and a good number of minor ones, including the U.S. District Court for the District of Delaware, the Eastern District of Texas, the Southern, Middle, and Northern Districts of Florida, the Eastern District of Virginia, the District of Maryland, the District of New Jersey, the Southern and Eastern Districts of New York, and all of the Districts Courts of California.
+He has also tried patent cases before the U.S. International Trade Commission and maintains an active docket there.
+His clients over the years have included major universities, U.S. government research laboratories, defense contractors, Fortune 50 companies, as well as independent inventors, research laboratories, and smaller, growth-oriented and technology-driven companies.

 Virginia State Bar, Intellectual Property Law Section